-Find out if you need a Permit to Burn and how to obtain one.
+Find out if you need a Permit to Burn, how to obtain one and what you need to do prior to your planned burn.

-A Permit to Burn is required during the Restricted Burning periods.
+A Permit to Burn (Permit to Set Fire to the Bush) is required during the Restricted Burning Periods (Spring/Summer or Autumn).

-Please note: The above dates are subject to change at short notice due to variable weather conditions.
-Please monitor the Shire’s website and social media for updates and always call your area Fire Control Officer (FCO) or the Shire Rangers to check prior to lighting up.
+The dates of the Restricted Burning Periods can change at short notice due to variable weather conditions.
+Please check this website and our social media for updates, and always call your local Fire Control Officer (FCO) or the Shire Rangers to check the status before lighting any fire.

 Apply for a Permit to Burn

-To apply for a Permit to Burn, please contact the Fire Control Officer for your area.
-Note, where the Fire Control Officer is unavailable, the Chief Bush Fire Control Officer or the Shire’s Rangers can also issue a Permit to Burn.
+Contact your local Fire Control Officer to request a Permit to Burn.
+If the Fire Control Officer is unavailable, the Chief Bush Fire Control Officer or the Shire’s Rangers can also issue a Permit.
+View Fire Control Officer Contact List

-Important note: You will need to allow up to 72 hours for a Fire Control Officer to attend your property to assess your Permit to Burn application.
+It can take up to 72 hours for a Fire Control Officer to visit your property (if necessary) and assess your application.

 - Shire of Augusta Margaret River